We lend a hand without creating dependence.

 In November 2021, armed conflict broke out and the violence persists to this day.
 The people suffer crushing insecurity and waves of displacement.
 In June 2023, the UNHCR reported that 6.2 million people were internally displaced by conflict in DR Congo.

-Twa Weza Shinda is now in its third year of operation — and growing.
+Twa Weza Shinda is now in its fifth year of operation — and growing.

 Please click CC for English subtitles.